27th Annual Green Chemistry & Engineering Conference

 Test Run Your Presentation

-• If you would like to run through your presentation prior to your live presentation, we will be offering two times to do so.
+- If you would like to run through your presentation prior to your live presentation, we will be offering the following time to do so:

-• During these slots you may confirm your camera and microphone are working correctly, your slides are playing well, and you understand how the presentation experience will go.
+- During this time you may confirm your camera and microphone are working correctly, your slides are playing well, and you understand how the presentation experience will go.

 On the Day of Your Presentation

-• Report to the room you will be presenting in no later than 20 minutes prior to the start of the session to download your presentation and introduce yourself to the session moderator.
+- Report to the room you will be presenting in no later than 20 minutes prior to the start of the session to download your presentation, if necessary, and introduce yourself to the session moderator.

-• We recommend you open your presentation to ensure it is working correctly and any media files you have embedded play.
+- We recommend you open your presentation to ensure it is working correctly and any media files you have embedded plays.

 Maintaining the Published Schedule